User Experience Architect Salary

 Popular Skills for User Experience Architect

-Overall, survey participants reported applying a fair number of skills to their work.
-Most notably, facility with Interaction Design and User Research are correlated to pay that is significantly above average, leading to increases of 57 percent and 7 percent, respectively.
+User Experience Architects report using a wide range of professional skills.
+Most notably, facility with Interaction Design and User Research are correlated to pay that is significantly above average, leading to increases of 70 percent and 11 percent, respectively.
 Skills that pay less than market rate include User Experience Design.
-Most people who know Information Architecture also know Usability Testing.
+Those proficient in Information Architecture are, more often than not, also skilled in Usability Testing.

 Pay by Experience Level for User Experience Architect

 Median of all compensation (including tips, bonus, and overtime) by years of experience.